Hiking in Aoraki / Mt. Cook National Park

 The Tasman Glacier is the longest in New Zealand at 29 kilometers, 18 miles, and the Tasman Glacier View Track is a 2.6K, 1.6 miles, trail located a short 10-minute drive from the visitor center.
 It is a one-hour return hike, rated easy, and we figured it would be a good way to warm up our legs.

-The stairs which are cut into the hillside take you to an amazing viewpoint.
-We were more in awe of the view looking south into the valley than the view towards the glacier.
+The stairs, cut into the hillside, take you to an amazing viewpoint.
+We were more in awe of the view looking south into the valley than of the view towards the glacier.

-On this February day, there was a haze in the morning air, and looking in the direction of the sun towards the Tasman Glacier you could see it in the distance covered in rock and sediment but it was hard to fully define it.
+On this February day, there was a haze in the morning air.
+Looking in the sun's direction towards the Tasman Glacier, you could see it in the distance, covered in rock and sediment, but it was hard to fully define it.

-Distances are deceptive in the mountains and it is hard to believe the glacier is really that long.
+Distances are deceptive in the mountains, and it is hard to believe the glacier is that long.

 Di takes in the view to the south from the Tasman Glacier View Track at Aoraki / Mt.
 Cook National Park on the South Island of New Zealand